Fiserv/point-design-system/docs/design-files/accordion.md

 Accordion is ideal for breaking down long-form or complex content into digestible chunks.
 It is also well-suited for mobile sites as it reduces the amount a user has to scroll.

-1. Collapsed Accordion panel: Sections of content associated with each header.
+1. <b>Collapsed Accordion panel:</b> Sections of content associated with each header.
 By default, panels are typically closed and revealed when a user clicks on a header or icon in the menu.
-2. Expanded Accordion panel: Sections of content associated with each header.
+2. <b>Expanded Accordion panel:</b> Sections of content associated with each header.
 These should be brief but descriptive enough to indicate what the reader can expect to learn more about by clicking.
-3. Label: Contains section titles.
+3. <b>Label:</b> Contains section titles.
 These should be brief but descriptive enough to indicate what the reader can expect to learn more about by clicking.
-4. Chevron icon: Typically appear to the left or right of the section titles, indicating that there is more content available if clicked.
+4. <b>Chevron icon:</b> Typically appear to the left or right of the section titles, indicating that there is more content available if clicked.